anainesvs/BERNAL_RUBIO_etal_G3_2018/README.md

    colnames(pc.meth) <- paste0("PC",1:ncol(pc.meth))
 ```

-Principal component coefficients can be plotted to visualize stratification in the dataset by gender as follows:

 A similar approach can be implemented for additional omics (gene expression and methylation).

-#### (5) Variance explained by omics
+#### (6) Variance explained by omics

-The following code illustrates how to use BGLR to fit a fixed effects model.
-The incidence matrix "XF" as well as the object "y" described in section (3) are used.
-There is no column for intercept in XF because BGLR adds the intercept automatically.
-Predictors are given to BGLR in the form a two-level list.
+The following code illustrates how to use BGLR to fit mixed effects models.Predictors are given to BGLR in the form a two-level list.
 The argument `save_at` can be used to provide a path and a pre-fix to be added to the files saved by BGLR.
-For further details see [Perez-Rodriguez and de los Campos, Genetics, 2014](http://www.genetics.org/content/genetics/198/2/483.full.pdf).
-The code also shows how to retrieve estimates of effects and of success probabilities.
-In the examples below we fit the model using the default number of iterations (1,500) and burn-in (500).
-In practice, longer chains are needed and therefore, the user can increase the number of iterations or the burn-in using the arguments `nIter` and `burnIn` of `BGLR`.
+For further details see [Perez-Rodriguez and de los Campos, Genetics, 2014] (http://www.genetics.org/content/genetics/198/2/483.full.pdf).
+The code also shows how to retrieve posterior quantities.
+In the examples below, we fit the model using the default number of iterations (1,500) and burn-in (500).
+In practice, longer chains are needed.
+The user can increase the number of iterations or the burn-in using the arguments `nIter` and `burnIn` of `BGLR`.

 ```R
    ### Inputs: XF, pc.meth and y